hclivess/Nakulos/README.md

 - Host tagging system for better organization
 - Admin interface for managing clients and uploading new metrics
 - Data simulation tool for testing and development
+- Ability to delete specific metrics (Unlike some other monitoring solutions...
+We're looking at you, CheckMK 👀)
+- Pure Python implementation, making it easy to understand, modify, and extend the entire system

 ## Requirements